darkares23/secure-auth-data-extractor/README.md

 - db: This service runs a PostgreSQL database server, which is responsible for storing the application data.
 Django interacts with the database server to perform CRUD (Create, Read, Update, Delete) operations on the character data.

-- redis: This service runs a Redis server, which is an in-memory data structure store that can be used as a message broker for Celery.
-It helps manage the communication between the main application and the Celery workers.

-- celery: This service runs Celery workers that execute asynchronous tasks, such as fetching data from the Marvel API.
-These workers process tasks in the background, allowing the main application to remain responsive while handling time-consuming operations.

 - nginx: This service runs an Nginx web server, which acts as a reverse proxy for the Django web application.
 Nginx is responsible for handling incoming requests, serving static files, and forwarding requests to the Django application.
 It can also provide SSL termination for secure HTTPS connections.

 ## Usage